-Many years back, health organisations around the world has tagged the egg yolk a bad cholesterol and warned whole egg shouldn’t be consumed.
+Many years back, health organisations around the world have tagged the egg yolk a bad cholesterol and warned whole egg shouldn’t be consumed.
 It was believed that the eggs are dangerous for our health.

-Because of this world-wide myth, I get a lot of messages from my loyal blog readers asking me if it is right for someone looking to loose weight to eat egg yolk.
+Because of this world-wide myth, I get a lot of messages from my loyal blog readers asking me if it is right for someone looking to lose weight to eat egg yolk.
 After replying, some said whole egg (egg white and yolk) helps to add weight and that it should be thrown away.

 You see, latest researches confirmed it that every time you throw away egg yolk, you are actually throwing away the most nutrient-dense and anti-oxidant rich, minerals and vitamins loaded portion of the egg.
 The yolk is said to contain so many trace minerals, folate, vitamin A and other highly essential nutrients.

-What you didn’t know is that egg white lack the nutritional components you need for a healthy body as it contains less than 9% of all the supplements you need, whereas the egg yolk has over 90% in rich nutrients which include calcium, iron, vitamin B6, B12, panthogenic acid, phosphorous, zinc, thiamine, folate plus all the fat-soluble vitamins such as vitamins A, D, E and K including all the essential fatty acids needed in the body for proper nutritional balance.
+What you didn’t know is that egg white lack the nutritional components you need for a healthy body as it contains less than 9% of all the supplements you need, whereas the egg yolk has over 90% in rich nutrients which include calcium, iron, vitamin B6, B12, pathogenic acid, phosphorous, zinc, thiamine, folate plus all the fat-soluble vitamins such as vitamins A, D, E and K including all the essential fatty acids needed in the body for proper nutritional balance.

 Truth is, egg yolk contains cholesterol but a ‘special’ one.

 Not only are egg whites and egg yolks not bad for your health, the fact is that egg yolks are full of essential nutrients including cholesterol!
 That’s right you heard it here – cholesterol is an essential nutrient.
-In fact it is so essential that every human being manufactures cholesterol in their liver every day.
+In fact, it is so essential that every human being manufactures cholesterol in their liver every day.
 The more cholesterol you take in from food the less you have to make – because make no mistake – if we eliminated all cholesterol from your body you would soon die!

-When you eat food that contains high amount of dietary cholesterol like egg yolk, your body regulates and balances the production of cholesterol in your system.
+When you eat food that contains a high amount of dietary cholesterol like egg yolk, your body regulates and balances the production of cholesterol in your system.
 And alternatively, if you don’t, your body produces more cholesterol to fulfil vital functions in the body.
 One whole egg includes 180 – 200 mg of cholesterol while the liver produces 1000 – 2000 mg of cholesterol daily.
 So by eating whole egg, you will not increase your cholesterol levels, but only substitute one cholesterol with another.

 7 Reasons You Should Eat Both Egg White and Egg Yolk Regularly